In addition to the requirements of the Faculty of Graduate Studies, the Haskayne School of Business requires:

 The delivery format of the program is different from the Haskayne MBA and Calgary-based Executive MBA programs.
 Course delivery will include more integrative types of sessions and activities, offered in modules in a variety of locations.
 The course content of the MBA required courses above, will be completed through the alternative delivery format with the added benefits of the networking and alternative scheduling for business career professionals and a real-world global experience with international travel.
 It is expected that all participants entering the program in a given year will complete the program requirements at the same pace, completing all of them over the same 19-month time frame.
 The Executive MBA Specializing in Global Energy has the same 13 core course credits with 7 additional courses for a total of 20 as the other MBA programs.
 A complete course overview can be found on the Haskayne website.

-a) A minimum of eight half course equivalents selected by the student in consultation with his or her supervisor.
-Among these eight half courses, a course in research methods (Management Studies 773, Multivariate Analysis in Management), Business and Environment 777 and Strategy and Global Management 601, or 795 are required.
+a) A minimum of 24 units (4.0 full-course equivalents selected by the student in consultation with his or her supervisor.
+Among these 24 units (4.0 full-course equivalents), a course in research methods (Management Studies 773, Multivariate Analysis in Management), Business and Environment 777 and Strategy and Global Management 601, or 795 are required.
 MBA Thesis students are also invited and encouraged to take one or more doctoral-level courses as part of their programs.

 b) Approval of each individual's program by the Director, MBA (thesis-based) Program.

-Students who lack courses in one or more of the functional disciplines in management (i.e., accounting, finance, human resources and organizational dynamics, management information systems, operations management, marketing) may be required to take courses in those areas in partial fulfillment of their program either as part of, or in addition to, the normal eight half course requirement.
+Students who lack courses in one or more of the functional disciplines in management (i.e., accounting, finance, human resources and organizational dynamics, management information systems, operations management, marketing) may be required to take courses in those areas in partial fulfillment of their program either as part of, or in addition to, the normal 24 units (4.0 full-course equivalents) requirement.

 Doctor of Philosophy

-a) Management Studies Area – A number of half courses, such as Management Studies 781, 783, 791, 792, and 793.
-Students who have not completed a research-based Master's degree should take Management Studies 792 during the Spring/Summer Sessions between their first and second years.
+a) Two core courses – Management Studies (MGST) 794 Theory Development and Management Studies 792 Research Development.
+Students should take Management Studies 792 during the Spring/Summer Sessions between their first and second years.

 - Environmental Management/Sustainable Development